jeffmikels/planningcenter_api_dart/README.md

 await PlanningCenter.authorize(clientId, clientSecret, redirectUrl, scopesList, redirector);
 ```

-Once any of these initializers completes, then, you may access the API object directly with the static member `PlanningCenter.instance` from which you can make API calls through `PlanningCenter.instance.call(endpoint, HTTPverb, queryObject)`.
+Once any of these initializers completes, then, you may access the API object directly with the static member `PlanningCenter.instance` from which you can make API calls through `PlanningCenter.instance.call(String endpoint, String HTTPverb, Map<String, dynamic> queryObject)`.

 You can determine if the library is initialized through checking the `initialized` static member like so: